-Indiana will utilize a temporary staffing agency, CAI, to hire support staff for a number of CMV Safety related programs.
-These staff members will be part time contractors who will be responsible for assisting with the New Entrant Safety Audit (NESA) program, Investigative Safety Analysis (CR) program, DataQ program, and the State Safety and Data Quality (SSDQ) and Information Technology (IT) program.
+Indiana will utilize a temporary staffing agency, CAI, to hire support staff for a number of CMV safety related programs.
+These staff members will be part time contractors who will be responsible for assisting with the New Entrant Safety Audit (NESA) program and Investigative Safety Analysis (CR) program.
 More members of our agency are retiring or plan to retire within the next few years.
-Instead of losing these assets permanently Indiana plans to hire them back as civilian contractors through Knowledge Services.
+Instead of losing these assets permanently Indiana plans to hire them back as civilian contractors through CAI.
 They will be able to aid in the various programs as well as train other new temporary staff on how to do the job before they fully retire.